prakashdivyy/react-native-qiscus-sdk-js/README.md

 ### Add following dependencies into your `package.json file` beware please this SDK use native-base component which require `"react-native": "0.45.1"` higher react-native version not supported yet

+You can specified react-native version in your new project by run this command `react-native init AppSDK --version 0.45.1`

 ```
 "dependencies": {
   ...